lawrennd/old_talks/_gp/includes/mackay-bathwater.md

 >
 > @MacKay:gpintroduction98
 }
-\slides{MacKay: NeurIPS Tutorial 1997 “Have we thrown out the baby with the}
+\slides{MacKay: NeurIPS Tutorial 1997 “Have we thrown out the baby with the bathwater?”
-bathwater?”
 [Published as @MacKay:gpintroduction98]}

 \endif